-Program 3114070 Discussion No. Program Description 1- 2004 the Inclusionary Ordinance was existing housing may be 3.18 Require large project developers to repair or replace existing on-site affordable housing amended to require all newly built units to be subject to the Inclusionary housing subject to the Inclusionary housing requirements.
-As a result, developers are encouraged to retain and rehabilitate existing encouraged to retain and rehabilitate existing units, which can result in lower priced homes, rather than replacing them with more rather than replacing them with more Conditions to repair of the placed on any large discretionary project by the placed on any large discretionary.
-This requirement was Approving Body, if appropriate.
-This requirement was not imposed on any large projects approved during not imposed on any large projects approved during one imposed on any large projects approved demolition of existing housing attractive. expensive newly paint normal This will continue to be an ongoing enou: 3.19 Encourage commercial/institutional Ongoing the ordinance revisions, employee housing While staff did not undertake the ordinarion and, 3.20 Amend regulations regarding conversion of heavening to vacation There have been several states to the Housing Advisory Commission topic by the Housing Advisory Commission but no action taken by staff to amend the this remains an area of interests 4.13. rentals regulations.
+Program Program Description Status Discussion 3.18 Require large project developers to repair or replace existing on-site affordable housing In 2004, the inclusionary Ordinance was amended to require all newly built units to be subject to the Inclusionary housing requirements.
+As a result, developers are encouraged to retain and rehabilitate existing units, which can result in lower priced homes, rather than replacing them with more expensive newly built homes.
+Conditions to repair or replace existing housing may be placed on any large discretionary project by the Approving Body, if appropriate.
+This requirement was not imposed on any large projects approved during 2000-2007.
+As discussed in Program 1.5(4), the ordinance amendment closed a loophole that made demolition of existing housing attractive.
+3.19 Encourage commercial/institutional projects to include Ongoing 3.20 Amend regulations regarding conversion of housing to vacation There have been several discussions on this topic by the Housing Advisory Commission but no action taken by staff to amend the While staff did not undertake the ordinance revisions, this remains an area of interest and concern and, therefore, it is listed as proposed Program 4.13. rentals regulations Goal 4.
 Goal 4.
-Goal 4.
-Maintain and Increase Funding for Affordable Units ding for Affordable Units and site The County, through specific legalings 1.4 Establish a Housing Trust Fund No action organization, has created an effective program that will organization, has created an effective program that will assist a large number of affordable units during 2007- 2014.
-In the local economic environment that this is the best approach to address this need. + See comment above.
+Maintain and Increase Funding for ding for Affordable Units alia poe science 4.1 Establish a Housing Trust Fund No action The County, through specific rezonning and succession and RDA assistance to nonprofit organization and RDA assistance to nonprofit organization, has created an effective program that will assist a large number of affordable units during 2007-2014.
+In the local economic environment we beilieve that this is the best approach to address this need.
+See comment above.
 4.2 Support establishment of a Land Bank No action